Stridor in Children

 - Loss of consciousness

-Key points about stridor
+Key points about stridor in children

 - Stridor is a noisy or high-pitched sound with breathing.